saulcheeseman/BerryInfrastructure/README.md

    Also for good measure if you can, please try and install the Fiddler Certificate or the certificate you've created.
 4. See if it works:
    If you've done everything correctly, you should be able to use the available features listed working in the table!

+### Note: Sometimes when setting up your BB Device, it can "forget" the proxy and you may have to set it again.